daniel22haile/CS477-nodeJS-labs/labs/lab1/excercise2.md

 2. Explain the difference between process.nextTick and setImmediate?
    - process.nextTick(callback) is a method which adds the callback function to the start of the next event queue.
-                                Its callback is put at the front of the event queue Execute beore any I/O events or timers It's also called before the event loop is processed.
+                                Its callback is put at the front of the event queue Execute beore any I/O events or timers.
+                                It's also called before the event loop is processed.
    - setImmediate(callback) is when ever we call it, it's call back function is placed in the **check phase** of the next queue.